jdylanmc/jdylanmc.github.com/_posts/2015-10-05-standard-site-configuration-with-404-and-403.md

 ---
 layout: post
-title:  "My standard site configuration with 404 and 403 support"
+title:  "Sitecore site configuration with 404 and 403 support"
 date:   2015-10-05 21:20:46
 description: Sample configuration for a Sitecore site.
 categories: